HeyPuter/puter-cli/README.md

 ## Notes

-This project is not equivalent [phoenix](https://github.com/HeyPuter/puter/blob/main/src/phoenix/README.md), neither an attempt to mimic some of its features, it's rather a CLI tool to do most the Puter's API from the command line.
+This project is not equivalent [phoenix](https://github.com/HeyPuter/puter/blob/main/src/phoenix/README.md), neither an attempt to mimic some of its features, it's rather a CLI tool to do most the Puter's API actions from the command line.

 ---

 ## Configuration

 The CLI uses a configuration file to store user credentials and settings.
 You can use the `puter logout` to clear the configuration settings.
+You can create a `.env` file to use your own settings for `PUTER_API_BASE` and `PUTER_BASE_URL` in order to work on Puter locally for development purposes.

 ---